joshuafoo/Survey-Scan/README.md

-# Survey-Scan
+# Survey-Scan™
-Intended for Computing Coursework 2020. © Copyright 2020.
+Intended for Computing Coursework 2020.
+For Proper Installation, please use Installation File and give it Sudo Rights.

+Survey Scan™ © Copyright 2020 by Joshua and Yan En.
 All Rights Reserved.
-Python pakage dependencies:
-Textblob
-Kivy